Prohibition: A Lesson Not Learned

 Five plants or less, in a secure location, for one's own personal use.

-In 1970, Congess repealed the unconstitutional 1937 Marijuana Tax Act and replaced it with The Controlled Substances Act, which restated Anslinger’s claim that marijuana is a dangerous substance that causes addiction, criminality, and death.
-This reshuffling of words made it clear that Congress believes in Prohibition even when it violates democratic principles and corrupts the fabric of government.
-The fear of a narco-planet dominates discussions in the DEA and United Nations and leads to more violence.
-This will continue until Congress changes policy as they did in 1933, when they returned control of alcohol to the states.
+In 1970, Congess repealed the unconstitutional 1937 Marijuana Tax Act and replaced it with The Controlled Substances Act, which restated Anslinger’s claim that marijuana is a dangerous substance that causes “addiction, criminality, and death”.
+This reshuffling of a title made it clear that Congress believes in Prohibition even when it violates democratic principles and corrupts the fabric of government.

 The Federal Government must butt out of the prohibition business and allow the states to regulate cannabis and other drugs as they did at the turn of the century.
-The power to regulate drugs was originally reserved to the states by the Constitution and overridden by Congress, the Supreme Court, and a string of Presidents.
-The excuse they used to intervene in state business was the interstate transportation laws.
+The power to regulate drugs was originally reserved to the states by the Constitution and then overridden by Congress, the Supreme Court, and a string of Presidents.
+The pretext the Office of National Drug Control Policy (ONDCP) and the DEA use to intervene in state drug policy is the interstate commerce laws.

 Alternative Models

-Switzerland, Portugal and the Netherlands respect but do not enforce international cannabis laws; instead they tolerate soft drugs and operate drug clinics for the treatment of hard drug addicts.
+Switzerland, Portugal and the Netherlands do not enforce cannabis laws; instead they tolerate small amounts of soft drugs for personal use and operate drug clinics for the treatment of hard drug addicts.

-Today, the United States, no longer the land of the free, has the largest population of prisoners in the world.
+Today, the United States has the largest population of prisoners in the world.
 Most of them locked up for nonviolent drug offenses.

 Sources: